 - I purchased a Tallow Candle.
 Do I need to cut the wick?

 Tallow and Beeswax candles are quite different from commercial candles.
-They are a living candle and you decide on how much wick you would like exposed for burning.
+They are a living candle and you trim the wick as needed.
 Our wicks are lead-free and made of a hemp and organic cotton blend.
 Note that you do need enough exposed wick to create the flame and melt the wax.
 Too short of a wick and you create a "Tunneling" effect where the wax burns unevenly, wasting your time, money and candle!
 Light your Tallow candle and burn for a minimum of 4 hours.
 Make sure you create an even pool of melted wax before extinguishing your candle.
 Before your next light, do check the wick, it may need a little bit of burned wick to be cut off.
 Let the candle tell you what it needs.
 More light and heat requires more exposed wick.

 - I purchased a Tallow Soap.
 How do I store it?